-This function allows to load reads from BAM files from both single and paired-end commming from Next Generation Sequencing nucleosome mapping experiments.
+This function allows to load reads from BAM files from both single and paired-end comming from Next Generation Sequencing nucleosome mapping experiments.

-'''

 readBAM(files, type = "paired")

-'''

-type Describes the type of reads.
+files List of input BAM files. type Describes the type of reads.
 Values allowed are single for single-ended reads and paired for pair-ended.